yutadd/yutadd/README.md

 ## stats📈
 ・I'm interested in **blockchain**,**web3** technologies.

-・I want to solv your company's any problem using my code!
+・I creating 2nd blockchain that using PoA algorithm!

 ・I used to programing using java lang.